AshishSinha5/recommender/findings.md

 - Remove users with few comments instead
 - 500k contiguous points are not sufficient for chronological split, need to sample data from different days for chronological split
 - pandas is too ineffitient to be run for reddit data need to implement sparse repr
+- the interim data storage steps can be trimmed down from five steps to two steps.